JTtime/JTtime/README.md

 ### ✨ Quote to Code By

+> *😄 Light and Playful:
-> *“First, solve the problem.
-Then, write the README.” – Not me, but I should’ve said it.*
+“README: Because even your future self won’t remember what you were doing.” – Not me, but I should’ve said it.*